maziac/dezogif/documentation/AsynchronousBreak.md

 ## What to add to the program

+**Nothing at all, if your program does not use the Copper.** The debugger installs the two-instruction Copper list itself, when a debug session opens.
+An ordinary program is breakable from the PC with no source change whatsoever.

+That works for one reason, and it is worth knowing because the rest of this page follows from it: **the Copper has its own instruction memory and keeps executing after the program that wrote the list has gone.** So the debugger can install it as a client attaches — before your program has even been pushed to the machine, let alone run — and it is still running once your program is.

+**If your program uses the Copper, add the two instructions to your own list.**
+The debugger cannot merge them into a list it cannot read: the Copper's instruction list is **write-only** — the instruction RAMs discard their CPU-side read output and NR `0x60`/`0x63` have no read decode — so nothing can save what was there, or add to it.
+Your program installs its own list when it runs, which overwrites the debugger's; carrying the two instructions is what keeps the break working across that.

+The **"C" key** on the debugger's own screen turns the whole thing off, for a program that wants the frame back or would rather the debugger left the Copper alone.
+The screen's row 14 says which it is: `C = PC break on` or `off`.

+### The two instructions

 **Forty-four bytes, once, at the start.** Two Copper instructions raise the Multiface NMI once per frame; the debugger's handler polls the debug link on each one and returns immediately unless the PC has sent something.

-The debugger cannot install them itself.
-The Copper's instruction list is **write-only** — the instruction RAMs discard their CPU-side read output and NR `0x60`/`0x63` have no read decode — so a debugger that installed its own list could never give the original back.
-The program owns the Copper, so the program installs the two instructions.

 ```asm
 ; --- asynchronous break: let the PC stop this program -------------------